ashdavies/talks/2018-06-27-leveraging-databinding-with-kotlin/leveraging-android-databinding-with-kotlin.md

 }
 ```

-^ Should use the latest AGP version, but supported back to v1.5.0.
+^ - Should use the latest AGP version, but supported back to v1.5.0.

-^ Annotation processor not necessary, AGP will inject the correct version.
+^ - Annotation processor not necessary, AGP will inject the correct version.

 ---

 ## Data Binding v2

-^ AGP 3.1.0 includes the new Data binding compiler to generate bindings
+^ - AGP 3.1.0 includes the new Data binding compiler to generate bindings

+^ - Enabled by default as of AGP 3.2

 ---